AdobeDocs/commerce-cloud-service.en/help/cloud-guide/cdn/fastly-configuration.md

    If the test fails, verify that the correct service ID and API token values match the credentials for the current environment.

-   If the test fails again, submit a support ticket or contact your Adobe account representative.
+   If the test fails again, submit an Adobe Commerce support ticket or contact your Adobe account representative.
 For Pro projects, include the URLs for your Production and Staging sites.
 For Starter projects, include the URLs for your `Master` and Staging site.

 >[!NOTE]
 >